wazo-platform/wazo-doc/source/scalability_and_distributed_systems/phonebook_sharing.rst

 .. figure:: images/phonebook_sharing_diagram.png

-This procedure follows the :ref:`contact_and_presence_sharing`, so we assume you have what is described there.
+This procedure follows the :ref:`contact_and_presence_sharing` (but it's not mandatory), so we will use the same conventions.

-Open phonebook access
+Open Phonebook Access
 =====================

 On each XiVO, you must have a :ref:`Web Services User <web_services_access>` that authorizes access